Mahtab-Shabani/B.S.c-Project-Druge-Store-Managment-System/README.md

 , November 2010*

 We implement this system with a three-layer architecture.
 SQL SERVER is used for processing, storing, and retrieving data.

+IDE: Visual Studio C#

 # DataSet